botesjuan/bot-command-and-control/README.md

-# bot-command-and-control
+# Python Server & Client Proof of Concept - Command-and-control

-Python scripts proof of concept in lab to demo bot executing commands and sending info to C2 server.
+The two Python scripts is simple proof of concept in a lab to demo a client bot executing commands on victim workstation and sending info to C2 server.

+This will not pass any SIEM but it is example of what can be done.